 About Dr. Utley

-She earned fellowship status in the American Academy of Fixed Prosthodontics (AAFP), American College of Prosthodontist (ACP), International College of Dentists (ICD), and American College of Dentists (ACD).
-She also maintains membership with American Academy of Dental Sleep Medicine (AADSM), Academy for Sports Dentistry, American Dental Association (ADA), Association of Army Dentistry (AAD), and American College of Healthcare Executives (ACHE).
+Dr. Utley holds dental licenses in Hawaii, North Carolina, Georgia, and Maryland.
+She is a diplomate of the American Board of Prosthodontics and a fellow of the American Academy of Fixed Prosthodontics, the American College of Prosthodontists, the International College of Dentists, and the American College of Dentists.
+Her professional memberships also include the American Academy of Dental Sleep Medicine, Academy for Sports Dentistry, American Dental Association, Association of Army Dentistry, and the American College of Healthcare Executives.

 Oral Health Services